 Additionally, in January 2018, Tether Limited issued USDT and EURT as Ethereum-based tokens compatible with the ERC20 standard.
 This innovation was designed to give the new Tether faster confirmation time and lower network fees.

-Tether currencies are often denoted by the ₮ symbol, for example USDT can be signified as USD₮ and Tether EUR (EURT) can also be signified as EUR₮.
-Tether Limited states that to keep the Tether pegged to fiat currencies, the balance of fiat currencies held in their reserves will be equal or greater than the Tethers in circulation.
+Tether currencies and fiat currenciesTether currencies are often denoted by the ₮ symbol; for example, USDT can be signified as USD₮ and Tether EUR (EURT) can also be signified as EUR₮.
+Tether Limited states that to keep the Tether pegged to fiat currencies, the balance of fiat currencies held in its reserves will be equal to or greater than the Tethers in circulation.
 This is called a proof-of-reserve process.

 Ensure that you also bear in mind the restricted locations and key considerations outlined below.
 Due to regulations and government compliance, at the moment of writing (February 2018), Tether has limited availability for citizens in these locations:

 - New York